AggelosMNSL/hangman/CONTRIBUTING.md

 > **Note:** [Please don't file an issue to ask a question.]
 TODO You'll get faster results by using the resources below.

-We have an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.
+We have an official detailed FAQ.

-* [Discuss, the official hangman message board] TODO
 * [hangman FAQ] TODO

 If chat is more your speed, you can join the hangman Slack team: